Waldleufer/2023-amse-data-engineering/project/project-plan.md

 ## Summary

 <!-- Describe your data science project in max.
 5 sentences. -->
-This projects analyzes XY.
+This projects analyzes the hourly correlation between amount of measured bikers at a stationary counter in Constance, the measured weather at the given counter and the hourly border crossings.
+Is there less border crossings on sunny days?
+Is there less border crossings on days where many bikers ar on the roads in Constance?
+Or is there no meaningful correlation at all?

 ## Rationale

 <!-- Outline the impact of the analysis, e.g. which pains it solves. -->
-The analysis will correlate the measured amount of bike users in Konstanz with the weather at the given date and the pkw boarder crossings between Germany and Swiss at the same given date over the course of one year (tbt, possibly not 2021 bc of a technical defect in one of the counters), to find out if there are any meaningful correlations.
+The analysis will correlate the measured amount of bike users in Constance with the weather at the given date and the pkw boarder crossings between Germany and Swiss at the same given date over the course of one year, to find out if there are any meaningful correlations.
+As the three measured border crossings do all lead through Constance this should give a good idea about the amount of vehicles on the road.
+The hourly counting of vehicles since 2020 at these border crossings will improve the precision of the generated result.

 ## Datasources